abhineet123/ipsc_prediction/README.md

 Each of the above folders have a subfolder named ```cmd``` containing markdown files with hierarchically organized list of commands to reproduce any of the results reported in the paper.
 - for example, the commands for **SWD** are in [swin_det.md](ipsc_static_segmentation/swin_detection/cmd/swin_det.md) and [swin_det_setup.md](ipsc_static_segmentation/swin_detection/cmd/swin_det_setup.md) in [ipsc_static_segmentation/swin_detection/cmd](ipsc_static_segmentation/swin_detection/cmd)
+- some of the contents of these files might not be easy to understand at present but I am working to make these more user-friendly
+- if the commands needed to reproduce any results in the paper or to run any of the models on a new dataset are not clear, please create an [issue](https://github.com/abhineet123/ipsc_prediction/issues) or contact [me](http://webdocs.cs.ualberta.ca/~asingh1/)

 Data can be downloaded from here:
 - [ROI images and labels](https://drive.google.com/file/d/18NCCFAVKFlB7DCfa8Cpo92Sd4v7U6FB7/view?usp=sharing)